Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/attachments-sync/Multiple_attachments.md

 **Step 1**

-1. Click on the attachments buttons in channel or DM/GM in MM.
+1. Upload multiple attachments in linked channel or DM/GM in MM.
-2. Select multiple attachments and click on open.
-3. Click on the send button in the MM.
+2. Click on the send button in the MM.
-4. Navigate to the linked channel or DM/GM in MS teams.
+3. Navigate to the linked channel or DM/GM in MS Teams.

 **Step 2**
-1. Click on the attachments buttons in channel or DM/GM in MS teams.
+1. Upload multiple attachments in linked channel or DM/GM in MS Teams.
-2. Select multiple attachments and click on open.
-3. Click on the send button in the MS teams.
+2. Click on the send button in the MS Teams.
-4. Navigate to the linked channel or DM/GM in MM.
+3. Navigate to the linked channel or DM/GM in MM.

 **Expected**

-The user should be able to view in MS teams all the attachments sent from MM.
-After step 2, the user should be able to view in MM all the attachments sent from MS teams.
+The user should be able to view all the attachments in MS teams sent from MM.
+After step 2, the user should be able to view all the attachments in MM sent from MS Teams.